apache/airflow/dev/WHAT_GOES_INTO_THE_NEXT_RELEASE.md

 There are various reasons to reject those - if too complex to cherry-pick or when the release manager assesses it's a new feature, not a bugfix.
-Essentially (according to [SemVer](https://semver.org/) when it comes to the user-facing changes, the patch level release should contain only bug-fixes. and may contain docs changes if they are fixing/improving docs (not about new features) and also environment/build script changes (so non-user-facing changes) as they are pretty much always needed to keep the things nicely building - those are usually skipped from the changelog as non-user facing).
+Essentially (according to [SemVer](https://semver.org/) when it comes to the user-facing changes, the patch release should contain only bug-fixes. and may contain docs changes if they are fixing/improving docs (not about new features) and also environment/build script changes (so non-user-facing changes) as they are pretty much always needed to keep the things nicely building - those are usually skipped from the changelog as non-user facing).